viadeo/tetra/README.md

 }).start();
 ```

-If the default settings are sufficient, your can only call the start function (as in /conf/default.js):
+If the default settings are sufficient, you can only call the start function (as in /conf/default.js):

 ```js
 tetra.start();